ajla-brdarevic/who-wants-to-be-a-millionaire/README.md

-# Who Wants To Be A Millionare
+# Who Wants To Be A Millionaire

 This is a simple quiz game inspired by _Who Wants To Be A Millionare_ game using Open Trivia DB API.
 Video - https://youtu.be/wvtju6FXxLg